-Whitetail Poet was born while bow hunting the remote tracts of Northern Minnesota.
-Our goal is to unlock the back country narrative through script, image, and pass along some of our gathered craft as well.
+Hello, my name is David Bakke and I am the founder of Whitetail Poet.
+Whitetail Poet was born while I bow hunted the remote tracts of Northern Minnesota.
+My goal is to unlock the back country narrative through insight, image, storytelling, and pass along some of our teams gathered experience as well.
 Thank you for taking time to learn about us.
-Let me introduce you to our team.

-I grew up in the lake country just east of our present home and have loved the outdoors my entire life.
+I grew up in the Lake Country just east of our present home and have loved the outdoors my entire life.
 As a boy, and teenager, I spent hours exploring the local woods at our Round Lake cabin and cruising the waterways in a two-man Folbot Kayak along with a Lund fishing boat equipped with a reliable Johnson outboard motor.
 The Pelican River behind our house in Detroit Lakes became a place of adventure when I was not at our cottage as well.

 God bless ya,